Who's afraid of China's economy slowing? Not Alibaba's Jack Ma

-DAVOS, Switzerland (Reuters) - Jack Ma, executive chairman of Chinese e-commerce giant Alibaba Group Holding, isn’t worried about slowing Chinese economic growth, he told a meeting of business and political leaders in Davos, Switzerland.
+DAVOS, Switzerland, Jan 23 (Reuters) - Jack Ma, executive chairman of Chinese e-commerce giant Alibaba Group Holding , isn’t worried about slowing Chinese economic growth, he told a meeting of business and political leaders in Davos, Switzerland.

 “If China still keeps 9 percent growth of the economy there must be something wrong.
 You will never see the blue sky.
 You will never see quality.
 China should pay attention to the quality of the economy,” he said in a question-and-answer session at the World Economic Forum.